nano - Nano’s ANOther editor, inspired by Pico

 -r number, --fill=number

-Hard-wrap lines at column number.
-If this value is 0 or less, wrapping will occur at the width of the screen less number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
-The default value is −8.
-This option conflicts with −w (−−nowrap) -- the last one given takes effect.
+Set the target width for justifying and automatic hard-wrapping at this number of columns.
+If the value is 0 or less, wrapping will occur at the width of the screen minus number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
+The default value is -8.

 Save a changed buffer without prompting (when exiting with ^X).